 9 Things You May Not Know About the Fair Credit Reporting Act - But Should

-When you apply for things like a new credit card, a mortgage or an apartment, the companies you apply with will often request a copy of your credit report from one or more of the three major credit bureaus – Equifax, TransUnion, and Experian.
+When you apply for things like a new credit card, a mortgage or an apartment, the companies you apply with will often request a copy of your credit report from one or more of the three nationwide credit bureaus – Equifax, TransUnion, and Experian.
 The companies use the information in your credit report as one factor in helping them decide whether to approve your application based on their decision-making criteria.

 All of these companies – the lenders and creditors you apply with and the credit bureaus – must operate under laws protecting consumers and how their credit information can be used.